anonymoussubmitter22/Neurips_2021_submission/README.md

 Pretrained models for the CommonVoice pretraining and the VoxCeleb embedder are available here : https://1drv.ms/u/s!AtZNOLRhbqF6aH0KE5qIbwzEf60?e=NTaFDL

-CommonVoice pretrained models can be used for the downstream tasks, by copying the folder in the Downstream task folder, than running
+CommonVoice pretrained models can be used for the downstream tasks, by copying the folder in the Downstream task folder

-VoxCeleb pretrained models can be used for the verification phase,
+VoxCeleb pretrained models can be used for the verification phase, by running a command similar to the one given in verification.sh

+In both cases, you can run the retraining by following the examples given in the .sh files.